 In order to comply with the GDPR, the exercise of data subject’s rights must be guaranteed.
 These rights are technology neutral and therefore apply regardless of whether or not blockchain is involved in the processing activities.
 In some cases, it may be possible for blockchain solutions to implement innovative measures for the exercise of these rights, although these measures should be in line with the more general guidance and should never lead to a lower level of protection for data subjects.
 Those ways could rely on new technical and organisational measures.
 The risk of such measures should be assessed regarding its effectiveness in the actual processing.
-It should be considered in the risk management with regards new vulnerabilities, malfunctions or updates in the nature, scope, context and purpose of the processing.
+It should be considered in the risk management with regards to new vulnerabilities, malfunctions or updates in the nature, scope, context and purpose of the processing.

-When conducting a DPIA for a blockchain-related processing, there are additional aspects that should be specifically addressed:
+When conducting a DPIA for a blockchain-related processing, the following aspects should be specifically addressed:

-A systematic description of the blockchain processing operations, including, for example, the processing purposes, the specific use case, the identification of the blockchain infrastructure, the blockchain model, the definition of roles and responsibilities, the categories and (where appropriate) identities of data recipients and other potential third parties, the data governance model, the type of operations carried out over the life cycle of the processing, the data sensitivity, whether there is any on/off-chain processing, whether there are any smart contracts and means of automatic personal data inference, the implementation of the exercise of rights, any data protection by design and by default measures, to the existence of any international transfers and related safeguards, any data communications, and any other processing activities supported in the same blockchain infrastructure.
+A systematic description of the blockchain processing operations, including, for example, the processing purposes, the specific use case, the identification of the blockchain infrastructure, the blockchain model, the definition of roles and responsibilities, the categories and (where appropriate) identities of data recipients and other potential third parties, the data governance model, the type of operations carried out over the life cycle of the processing, the data sensitivity, whether there is any on/off-chain processing, whether there are any smart contracts and means of automatic personal data inference, the implementation of the exercise of rights, any data protection by design and by default measures, the existence of any international transfers and related safeguards, any data communications, and any other processing activities supported in the same blockchain infrastructure.

-An assessment of the necessity and proportionality of the processing operations that are carried out depend on the blockchain.
-In particular, the DPIA should explain if the use of blockchain is considered necessary and why the objective cannot reasonably be as effectively achieved in a way that is less invasive of privacy and carries less risk for the rights and freedoms of natural persons.
+An assessment of the necessity and proportionality of the processing operations that depend on the blockchain.
+In particular, the DPIA should specify if the use of blockchain is considered necessary and explain why the processing objective cannot reasonably be effectively achieved in a less privacy-invasive way that carries less risk for the rights and freedoms of natural persons.

-An assessment of the risks to the rights and freedoms of data subjects of the processing as a whole, including the risks that are specific of the use of blockchain such as those described in previous sections, an assessment of possible data breaches, an estimation of the extend and scale of processing and the blockchain infrastructure, and an assessment of the risks for data protection rights and safeguards in case of international transfers among others.
+An assessment of the risks to the rights and freedoms of data subjects arising from the processing as a whole.
+This includes: the risks specific of the use of blockchain, such as those described in previous sections, an assessment of possible data breaches, an estimation of the extent and scale of processing and of the blockchain infrastructure, and an assessment of the risks to data protection rights and safeguards in case of international transfers among others.

 A precise identification and assessment of the specific measures to address the risks stemming from the use of blockchain technology.
-This could include accountability measures, data protection by design and by default measures, data minimisation and guarantee of data accuracy strategies, cryptography guarantees and other security issues, PETs used in the blockchain itself and its ecosystem, and personal data breach management measures, among others.
-That effectiveness of the blockchain specific measures must be assessed considering all the other measures implemented in the processing.
+This could include accountability measures, data protection by design and by default measures, data minimisation and guarantee of data accuracy strategies, cryptography guarantees and other security measures, PETs used in the blockchain itself and its ecosystem, and personal data breach management measures, among others.
+That effectiveness of the blockchain-specific measures must be assessed considering all the other measures implemented in the processing.

 The DPIA Guidelines state that, in some cases, the DPIA could or should be an on-going process.
 This may apply, in particular, if the processing is implemented in blockchain infrastructures that are not under the control of the data controller, is permissionless, includes international transfers or could be used to implement other processing activities that, due to the kind of stakeholders, data, scale or purposes, could increase the overall risk.